BytesizeBrain/Plated/README.md

 # Plated
-A gamifying cooking recipe app
+A gamified cooking recipe app

 ## The problem
 Cooking is not popular among young adults.